-My recipe has been adapted from a gluten version by the respectful English chef, Thomasina Miers, who has written several Mexican food cookbooks and opened a huge chain of amazing Mexican restaurants across the U.K. called Wahaca https://www.wahaca.co.uk/about-us/
+My recipe has been adapted from a gluten version by the respectful English chef, Thomasina Miers, who has written several Mexican food cookbooks and opened a huge chain of amazing Mexican restaurants across the U.K. called Wahaca.

 She really impressed me with her knowledge of Mexican cuisine and her grasp of the Spanish language.
-Having sampled many of her dishes in England, I was blown away, especially by her churros (at the time I was gluten), but the great thing about her chain, is that she has an exclusive gluten-free menu.
-When I eventually was following a gluten-free diet, I was thrilled to read and order from this menu.
+Having sampled many of her dishes in England, I was blown away, especially by her churros (at the time I was eating gluten).
+She has an exclusive gluten-free menu that I enjoyed when I revisited one of her Wahaca restaurants.